 Political unrest and unease produces discourse.
 The rhetorical impact of political slogans increases as different political movements attempt to wrestle and establish control.
 In the UK, a long history of non-violent protest has led to a swathe of humorous messages on placards, the weapon of choice in a battle against a political system that, although flawed, is far from a tyrannical regime.
 We are misled by the slogans, soundbites and speeches of intractable politicians from both the right and the left.
 Against a backdrop of uncertainty and doubt about what the future may hold, and rather than attack those on the wrong side of reason with violence, or by echoing their own ridiculous idioms, well-chosen words might be our only hope.

 I came of age, politcally, in the late 1970s, moulded and shaped by Crass album and single covers.
 The Crass slogan Fight War Not Wars, Destroy Power Not People left its mark on me, as did There is no authority but yourself.
 Those slogans, the lyrics (“Do they owe us a living?
-Of course they fucking do!”), Dave King’s logo, the fold-out sleeves and Gee Vaucher’s collages, the pay no more than… line on every release, Penny Rimbaud’s essays, the whole DIY aesthetic, even now I consider them to be the works of genius.
+Of course they fucking do!”), Dave King’s logo, the fold-out sleeves and Gee Vaucher’s collages, the pay no more than… line on every release, Penny Rimbaud’s essays, the whole DIY aesthetic, each and every one was a formative experience.
 Joy De Vivre and Eve Libertine provided me with a feminist education.
 I pored over the inside cover of Big A Little A/Nagasaki Nightmare and then went and joined CND, marching and leafleting and all that shit.
-Everything about Crass seemed more authentic than anything else I’d previously encountered and remains so and, of course, they didn’t want us to worship them, merely to think for oursleves.
+Everything about Crass seemed more authentic than anything else I’d previously encountered and remains so and, of course, they didn’t want us to worship them, merely to think for ourselves.
 True iconoclasts.
 That was rare for a band then, even anarcho-punks, when we were all looking for heroes to guide us, and unheard of today, in the age of celebrity worship.

 I guess I liked the words, the slogans, the call to action, more than the music.
 I was gobbling up a lot of music from 1977 onwards but nobody’s artwork ever gave me as much pleasure, nor provoked as much thought and further reading.
 It comes from this, I think – my dad was a signwriter and the house was full of posters that he’d be working on, sort of cash-in-hand jobs outside of his day job doing the same for a supermarket chain.
 He’d do those posters for churches, those pun-packed invitations to workship, like “Carpenter from Nazareth seeks joiners” and all kinds of other bits and pieces, selling and promoting all manner of things, all in the age before computers, desktop publishing and digital printing.
 So I’m looking at text, fonts, composition and the production of posters from being a little kid, almost taking it for granted really, all that skill he had, and how brilliant these pieces of work looked when he finished them.
 And then I’d see them all over town.
 So I was well-versed in looking at signs and posters and if we were in a car, or on a bus, little irritating bookish geek that I was, I’d read signage out loud as we drove past it, much to everyone’s annoyance.